serebrov/serebrov.github.io/content/2014-12-30-aws-ebs-mongo-backups.md

 My version of the makesnapshots.py is [here](https://gist.github.com/serebrov/38f8c2d47c532243d05a).
 My modification was to allow tagging instances instead of volumes.
-There is already a similar pull request in the [original repository]() so I didn't submit my change back.
+There is already a similar pull request in the [original repository](https://github.com/evannuil/aws-snapshot-tool/pull/19) so I didn't submit my change back.
-There is also one new option in the config.py (see the full file in the [original repository](https://github.com/evannuil/aws-snapshot-tool/blob/559c1f6cf77b87c66c07b177451e76dcccc385fa/config.sample)):
+There is also one new option in the config.py (see the full config example [here](https://github.com/evannuil/aws-snapshot-tool/blob/559c1f6cf77b87c66c07b177451e76dcccc385fa/config.sample)):

 ```python
     ...